gutomotta/fj.sh/README.md

 To use it:

-1. In the root of some repo, create a `fj.sh` file
+1. In the root of some repo, create a `fj.sh` file.
-2. Add functions to it to perform common development tasks you usually need to run from your shell
+2. Add functions to it to perform common development tasks you usually need to run from your shell.
+From now on, we'll call those functions "tasks".
-3. Run them by invoking `fj mytask`
+3. Run them by invoking `fj mytask` from the repo root.

 ## Example